 Foreign ownership and Dubai company licence options

-As we previously mentioned in our article about setting up a mainland enterprise, only specific legal corporate structures allow for majority foreign ownership.
-If you would like to establish a limited liability company or LLC, the rules stipulate you cannot have full ownership of your enterprise.
-How does it work in practice?
-While you, as a foreigner, can have a maximum ownership stake of 49%, you are required to hire a local Emirati sponsor who holds a membership stake of at least 51%.
+As we previously mentioned in our article about setting up a mainland enterprise, while only specific legal corporate structures allowed for majority foreign ownership, a recent Decree led to changes.
+Starting on 30 March 2021, foreigners can now have a full ownership stake rather than the previous maximum ownership stake of 49%.
+That means foreigners no longer have to hire a local Emirati sponsor who holds a membership stake of at least 51%.
 If you’re carrying out commercial or trade activities, you are subject to the requirement of carrying out your corporate registration as an LLC.

 If there is only one shareholder, there are more options for full foreign ownership.
 Why?
 That’s because company formation for Sole Establishment/Civil Companies only requires foreigners to appoint a local agent.
 You must only have the local agent to offer his or her services to represent your interests in front of the Labour and Immigration ministries.
 The regulations state the local agent for this type of enterprise does not have any decision-making role in your company’s operations.
 As such, you will have full managerial control over your entity.